PiMaker/MonikAI/README.md

 ### Bug reporting

 If you find a bug or want to request a feature, create an Issue right here on GitHub so I can see it!
 (Issues are found at the link at the top of this page!)

-### Dialogue

-The easiest way to add more to this program would be adding dialogue to different applications and web pages.
-Take a look at the responses-spreadsheet to add your own [here](https://docs.google.com/spreadsheets/d/15sn7eXO8EApV1Cd6A7wijCD12pzQrBr8Oxf5oToONPE/edit?usp=sharing).

 ### Behaviours